Charter Company: Bankruptcy

 When Edward M. Carey sold Carey Energy Corporation to Charter in 1979, his comment was: "Being in the oil business is like having a bear by the tail.
 You have to keep feeding it.
 You have to feed it to get it to perform."

 At the time, Carey's bear (Carey Energy) had been in a prolonged mauling mood because he was unable to feed it (obtain a source of crude oil for the refinery).
 Five years later, the bear was hungry and got angry again.

 One of the primary reasons for Charter's bankruptcy was the financial market.
 Oil prices dropped sharply and companies lost their ability to get trade credit, so they were unable to purchase crude oil to feed the bear and that forced Charter into Chapter 11, according to Mason.

 The Charter Company and 43 subsidiaries (including IPC) filed for protection under Chapter 11 of the bankruptcy law on April 20, 1984.

 In conjunction with the bankruptcy filing, the company laid off 200 people in its Jacksonville office—which represented almost a 50% loss—and an equal number in Houston.
+Charter closed their offices in the Universal-Marion building.

 Mason sold Epping Forest to Herb Peyton in 1984 and resigned as Charter's chairman.
 Company president Zeke Zechella retired the following year.
 Most of the company's subsidiaries were sold off before emerging from court protection in 1987.
 Creditors received Charter stock representing a 50.5% ownership in the company in payment for Charter's debts.
 Carl Lindner acquired control of Charter in bankruptcy court.

 One distinctive element of Charter's bankruptcy was its stockholder equity.
 Typically, company stock would be worthless, but Jacksonville attorney Stephen Busey, who represented Charter in the legal proceedings, stated that it is unusual for shareholders to get as much value as Charter's stockholders did.

 A long, drawn out ending

 Charter vanished from Jacksonville's headlines and former employees found positions at other businesses when the bankruptcy was discharged in 1988.
 Carl Lindner's American Financial Corporation, which owned 53% of Charter's stock, moved the company from Jacksonville to Cincinnati, Ohio.

 In early 1992, Charter announced an agreement to sell all remaining oil operations in a management buyout.
-That transaction left Charter with one business, an 82% stake in Spelling Entertainment, the television production company that produced over a dozen popular drama series.
+That transaction left Charter with one business, an 82% stake in Spelling Entertainment that they acquired on April 6, 1991.
+Spelling was a television production company that produced over a dozen popular drama series.
 On March 31, 1992, Spelling and Charter agreed to merge.
 On October 5, 1992, the Charter Company was renamed Spelling Entertainment Group, Inc. and updated its NYSE ticker symbol from "CHR" to "SP".
 In 1993, Blockbuster Entertainment acquired controlling interest in Spelling.
 Viacom acquired Blockbuster's stake in Spelling in 1994 and purchased its remaining stock in 1999, effectively subsuming the final part of Charter Company into its larger corporate structure.

 The current American cable company Charter Communications is completely unrelated to Charter Company.